jaapp/ha-marstek/README.md

 ## 7. Tips & Troubleshooting

 - Keep the standard polling interval (60 s) unless you have explicit reasons to slow it down.
-Faster intervals do not improve the battery telemetry cadence.
+Faster intervals than 60s can lead to the battery becoming unresponsive.
 - If discovery fails, double-check that the Local API remains enabled after firmware upgrades and that UDP port `30000` is accessible from Home Assistant.
 - For verbose logging, append the following to `configuration.yaml`:
   ```yaml